Design & Engineering Technology

 - illustrate the skills associated with representing envisioned ideas, objects, and environments.

-- recognize commercial construction methodologies and techniques including, materials, systems, and recognize how they are applied to documents that control the construction of a building.
+- recognize how commercial construction methodologies, materials, and systems are documented to specify or control the construction of a building.

 - organize a set of documents including cross-referencing, code review, checklists, coordination, and other planning methods to create the documents that control building development.